Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/UI.md

 ```

 **isUseCameraView**
 It shows, that the text should be rendered with camera view matrix or not.
+Note: default value is false.
 ```cpp
 bool isUseCameraView;
 ```